Young woman smiling at laptop with credit card in hand

 Did you know?

-A good way to maximize your credit card rewards is to find a card that fits your current spending habits and then use that card responsibly.
+A good way to maximize your credit card rewards is to find the best credit card for your current spending habits and then use that card responsibly.

 Next steps